 - Baking powder

-- Buttermilk: You can use regular milk and sour it up with 2 Tbs of vinegar or lemon juice.
+- Buttermilk: You can use regular milk and sour it up with 2 tablespoons of vinegar or lemon juice.
 Just make sure that you sour it before adding it to the rest of the bread ingredients.

 - Softened butter: I love the extra fat and moisture that butter gives this bread.
 If you don’t have butter on hand, you can use butter flavored shortening, regular shortening, or lard instead.